 Awards ceremony for Healthy Schools Programme

-At the event schools collected a special plaque marking their achievements.
+At the event, schools were presented with a special plaque marking their achievements.

-The multiagency group granting the awards includes police, school health nurses, school representatives, Wiltshire & Swindon Sports Partnership and others.
+The multiagency group granting the awards includes Wiltshire Police, school health nurses, school representatives and Wiltshire & Swindon Sports Partnership.
 The council and agencies support the schools as they work towards the standards.

 The local programme supports schools and provides information on key actions that can be taken as well as providing training.
 The progress of schools is monitored, including the positive impact on the health behaviours of young people.

-Further information about our Healthy Schools programme can be found on the Healthy Schools website.
+Further information about our Healthy Schools Programme can be found online.